-The Trust operates a due diligence process in the tendering and appointment of suppliers.
-This "Modern Slavery and Human Trafficking Statement" is published on the Trust's website.
-We request and review a copy of the same from our high and medium risk suppliers, as well as undertaking a number of due diligence checks on them which are in line with Public Contract Regulations 2015.
+Our trust operates a due diligence process in the tendering and appointment of suppliers.
+This Modern Slavery and Human Trafficking Statement is published on our trust's website.
+We request and review a copy of the same from our high and medium risk suppliers, as well as undertaking several due diligence checks on them which are in line with Public Contract Regulations 2015.
 For suppliers where there is deemed to be an additional risk of slavery or human trafficking, supplementary checks are completed.